 Distinctive teaching methods and ethos

 UEA's academic thinking has been distinctive from the word go.
 With its motto of ‘do different' and focus on interdisciplinarity across subjects, UEA has continued to be academically innovative throughout its development.
-With its top 5 position in the National Student Survey every year since the survey began, the university continues to build on its reputation as a first-class education provider.
+With its top 5 position for student satisfaction (National Student Survey 2005-2017.
+Overall student satisfaction, English mainstream universities) every year since the survey began, the university continues to build on its reputation as a first-class education provider.

 UEA’s richly diverse research base is embedded in our outstanding teaching and connects our world-leading academics with society, government and industry.
 Specialisms range from health and nutrition, to the environment and responses to climate change, exploring issues of family and child policy, investigating competition and regulation through to creativity and enterprise.
 We have strong collaborative research links across Norwich Research Park - one of Europe’s largest concentrations of researchers in the fields of environment, health and plant science.
 In the last Research Excellence Framework (REF2014), UEA was placed 10th in the UK for the quality of its research output and 21st overall amongst mainstream British institutions.